working-group-two/wgtwo.com/blog/2023-02-07-kcme-release/index.md

 WG2’s API-based product ecosystem relies on the programmability of the core network to offer KCME and their customers a marketplace of products and services they can bring to market without the need of building or integrating every product for each network.

 Potential customers include businesses using sXGP and/or local 5G.
-For sXGP, the offering from KCME and WG2 will mainly replace PHS systems that are currently phasing out.
+For sXGP, the offering from KCME and WG2 will mainly replace PHS systems (Personal Handyphone Systems) that are currently phasing out.
 Unlike PHS, which is a voice-only system, the LTE-based sXGP provides mobile broadband and IoT capabilities as part of the use cases.
 With local 5G, end customers would be able to start a radio DX with 5G capabilities.

 KCME and WG2’s joint solution is also relevant for secondary integrators as part of their solution portfolio.
 [Synapse Co.
 Ltd.](https://www.synapse.jp), a local service provider based in Kagoshima City, has deployed the KCME-WG2 cloud solution on sXGP to an agricultural firm, [Sakaue Co.
 Ltd.](https://sakaue-farm.co.jp), based in Shibushi City, Kagoshima.
 This solution not only facilitates smartphone-based voice calls among employees, but also supports agricultural IoT sensing for temperature and soil conditions.